 Estimating the result of the test

-Completed β number of customers who passed through the workflow stage or received the message from it.
+Completed — number of customers who passed through the workflow stage or received the message.

 Once you have enough data to decide on the best performer, you can click on the button to set one of the paths to 100%:

-When you start the A/B testing, make sure you provide enough time to collect the metric, but do not delay the final decision too much.
-Once you understand what is performing better, try to adjust your workflow settings accordingly.
+When you start the A/B testing, make sure you provide enough time to collect the metric, but take your time with the final decision.
+Once you understand what is performing better, adjust your workflow settings accordingly.

 Use cases

-Although the A/B test block logic seems to be simple, it is a powerful solution giving you a new level of visibility onto your contacts' behavior.
-To help you built your strategy, we also want to share a few ideas and recommendations.
+Although the A/B test block logic seems to be simple, it is a powerful solution, giving you a new level of visibility into your contacts' behavior.
+To help you build your strategy, we also want to share a few ideas and recommendations.

 Splitting flow into three or more paths with equal probability

-Although it is not possible to change the number of the A/B test branches, you may reach that goal by adding another Split to one of the paths.
-As you may see from the screenshot, we first split the flow into two unequal parts, and then add a 50/50 Split.
+Although changing the number of the A/B test branches is impossible, you may reach that goal by adding another Split to one of the paths.
+As you may see from the screenshot, we first split the flow into two unequal parts and then add a 50/50 Split.

 Test different delays with A/B testing block

-If you are looking into the ability to A/B test different delays, we would recommend adding the same message to each of the workflow branches.
-It will provide better visibility into your workflow performance, showing opens, clicks, and sales separately.
+If you are looking into the ability to A/B test different delays, we recommend adding the same message to each workflow branch.
+It will provide better visibility into your workflow performance, separately showing opens, clicks, and sales.

 Note!
 You can clone your message block and drag it between your Split branches.

-π¬ You can also find even more examples and recommendations for A/B testing in our Blog article: Make Your Automated Messages More Relevant with A/B Testing.
+💬 You can find even more examples and recommendations for A/B testing in our Blog article: Make Your Automated Messages More Relevant with A/B Testing.